-Domain 7 - Family and Other Supports (Contextual Domain)
+Domain 7 - Family and other supports (Contextual Domain)

-This domain considers whether personal supports, including emotionally nurturing relationships, practical support, and social support is present in the person's environment and their potential to contribute to improved mental health.

-This domain does not include or consider professional support.
+This domain considers whether personal supports, including emotionally nurturing relationships, practical support, and social support are present in the person's environment and their potential to contribute to improved mental health.
+This domain does consider professional services, where the service is focused on providing practical and social support.
 Family and other supports include:

-- Family members and caregivers.

-- Friends and peers.

-- Supports within the community (e.g., cultural connections, elders, spiritual leaders, social groups, neighbours etc.).
+- Family members and caregivers. - Friends and peers. - Supports within the community (e.g., cultural connections, elders, spiritual leaders, social groups, neighbours etc.). - Practical and social support services (including aged care-related supports).

-A lack of support might contribute to the onset or continuation of the mental health issue or impact recovery.
+A lack of support might contribute to the onset or continuation of the mental health issue or impact on recovery.